Skip to content

 Missed calls go straight to your competitor

 74% of calls to home service businesses go completely unanswered, and the problem gets worse after hours: 75% of after-hours calls go to voicemail.
-85% of callers who reach voicemail or get no answer won't try again.
+85% of callers who reach voicemail or get no answer won’t try again.
 They call the next contractor on their list.
 Each missed call costs home service businesses an average of $1,200 in lost revenue, and 35% of missed leads are never followed up at all.
+Data across 1,200 or more contractors shows the average small contracting business loses $45,000 to $120,000 per year to unanswered calls alone.
 78% of homeowners book with the first company to respond.
 An HVAC company missing just 10 calls per week at a 25% booking rate and $400 average ticket loses over $52,000 per year to competitors who simply picked up.
+Missed-call text-back sent within 60 seconds recovers 93% of those leads on average: the homeowner gets an immediate acknowledgment, stays in your pipeline, and books at the same rate as a caller you actually answered.

 Slow follow-up kills the lead

 Phone leads convert at 46% and 37% close on the first call, making speed the single most important variable in home service sales.
 Yet most contractors treat phone leads like web form submissions: slow, manual, and inconsistent.
+Every minute of lead response delay costs $47 in expected revenue for a typical home service business.
 Responding within 60 seconds of a new inquiry improves conversion by up to 391%.
 Leads are 21 times more likely to convert when contacted within 5 minutes versus 30 minutes.
 At 1 hour, the odds drop 60 times.
+ServiceTitan’s 2025 Benchmark Report shows the industry average response time is 42 minutes, with companies at that pace converting only 28% of inbound leads.
+Companies that respond within 2 minutes convert 62%.
+88% of HVAC and home service leads wait longer than 5 minutes for any response at all.
 More than half of contractors take 5 days or longer to respond to new inquiries.
-The average business that does respond takes 4 or more hours.
 By then, the homeowner has already booked with someone else.
 Speed is the single biggest factor in who wins the job, and 28% of all new business for local service companies comes through inbound phone calls.
 Every hour you don't respond is revenue handed to a faster competitor.

 Customers no-show because they forgot